blurpesec/metalyth-blog-content/publish/World-Contracts-Recipe-Book.md

 ---
 # Data in tables
 ### Solidity
-To read data from tables within Solidity - import the table from the relevant NPM package exporting the table.
+To read data from tables within Solidity - import the table from the relevant NPM package exporting the table (in non-custom cases, this will be auto-generated into a `@eveworld/world-v2/src/namespaces/evefrontier/codegen/tables/*` table).

 Examples:
 ```solidity
 import { Characters } from "@eveworld/world-v2/src/namespaces/evefrontier/codegen/tables/Characters.sol"